aphroditemoon/hashing-collision/README.md

 ## 📌 Project Overview

-This project is a **C-based hash table program** designed to demonstrate how different hashing methods work and how collisions can be handled inside a fixed-size hash table.
+This project is a **C based hash table program** designed to demonstrate how different hashing methods work and how collisions can be handled inside a fixed size hash table.

-The program allows users to choose a hashing technique, select a collision-handling method, insert string keys, and display the final hash table structure.
+The program allows users to choose a hashing technique, select a collision handling method, insert string keys, and display the final hash table structure.
 It is a great learning project for understanding how data can be mapped into table indexes and what happens when multiple keys produce the same index.

 ---